jis478/Tensorflow/Unet_modified/readme.md

    With the modified dice loss which only involves target dimension ([:,:,:,0] the model accuracy has significanly improved for my imbalanced dataset.
-Moreover, thanks to a Kaggle winning solution (https://github.com/petrosgk/Kaggle-Carvana-Image-Masking-Challenge), I've also found that the dice loss combined with binary cross entroy loss can be a better choice of loss function addressing the class imbalance issue not siding with only neither background nor target class.
+Moreover, thanks to a Kaggle winning solution (https://github.com/petrosgk/Kaggle-Carvana-Image-Masking-Challenge), I've also found that the dice loss combined with binary cross entroy loss can be a better choice of loss function addressing the class imbalance issue siding with neither background nor target class.

 #2. tfrecord, tf.data & tf.image
 --------------------------------